Financial Aid Policy if You Withdraw

 All withdrawal requests require a consultation with the Case Manager in Student Affairs.
-The student’s withdrawal date is the date the student begins UNCSA’s official withdrawal process by completing a Withdrawal Form.
+The student’s withdrawal date is the date the student begins UNCSA’s official withdrawal process.

-- If a student is unable to personally visit the Case Manager in Student Affairs but otherwise provides official notification to the Case Manager in Student Affairs or an employee of the Registrar’s Office by phone or in writing of their intent to withdraw, the withdrawal date is the date the notification is received.
+- If a student is unable to personally visit the Case Manager in Student Affairs but otherwise provides official notification to the Case Manager in Student Affairs by phone or in writing of their intent to withdraw, the withdrawal date is the date the notification is received.

 - If the School determines that a student ceased to attend because of an incident beyond the student’s control, such as an accident, and the School does not receive official notification by the student or someone acting in the student’s behalf, the date the School determines the student ceased attending because of the instigating incident will be the student’s withdrawal date.